i-love-coffee-i-love-tea/audogombleed.sh/docs/05-shell-compatibility.md

   ENVVAR, USER, GROUP, SSH_HOST, BLKDEV, SERVICE) use bash's `compgen` for completion.
 These only work in bash completion context.
 In zsh, the script uses alternative completion mechanisms.

+- **SERVICE completion is platform-specific** — uses systemd on Linux, `rc.d` on FreeBSD. macOS has no native service manager integration.